Search...

 Directions on Google Maps

-The first stage in our much larger Wren Project, this work will not only reintegrate an important element of Wren’s original design back into the fabric of St James’s, but also significantly improve the church’s step-free access.
+From early January until May 2025, the first phase in our much larger Wren Project was completed.
+One of the key pieces of work undertaken was the re-creation of the church’s South Door onto Jermyn Street, reintegrating an important element of Sir Christopher Wren’s original design back into the fabric of St James’s, but also significantly improving the church’s step-free access.

-An equally important part of this work is the first stage of restoration of the historically significant organ and the laying of memorial stones removed to storage during the HS2 construction within the curtilage of the church.
+Other equally important work completed was the first stage of restoration of the historically significant organ, the careful repositioning of memorials within the church necessitated by the construction of the South Door, and the integration of memorials (ledger stones) removed to storage during the HS2 construction from what had been St James’s Burial Ground since the 18th century near today’s Euston Station within the curtilage of the church.

 The Wren Project is made possible through funding from the Heritage Fund, substantial donations from philanthropists and foundations, and the generous donations of individuals and local stakeholders who value St James’s and the importance of this work to enable it to do even more in the future.